 It is a protein hormone you might have heard about several times from your acquaintances who have diabetes.
 Insulin normalizes blood sugar levels.
 It keeps your blood sugar level from getting too high or low.
 As people with type 2 diabetes are insulin resistant, insulin helps them to use sugar.

 However, insulin does not directly treat people with type 2 diabetes.
 Doctors prescribe them oral medications first.
 If they don’t show positive signs after oral medications, the doctor suggests using insulin.
 Several types of insulin can treat diabetes.
 Here are some consequential types:

 This insulin works rapidly within 15 minutes of injecting into your body and reaches the peak of its function in an hour.
 It controls your sugar levels for 3 to 4 hours.

 This insulin works 30 minutes after injecting it and keeps working for 3 to 6 hours.

 This insulin works 2 to 4 hours after injecting it and continues working for 12 to 18 hours.
 You can take this Insulin two times a day.

 It is long-lasting on the insulins and works for 24 hours.
 However, it works after several hours of dosage.

 Ultimately your doctor decides the type and quantity of medicine you need to control type 2 diabetes.
-Always talk with your doctor when you have type 2 diabetes, ask questions, and make suggestions.
+Always talk with your doctor about type 2 diabetes, ask questions, and make suggestions.
 Your doctor welcomes your input because it helps them make the best decision for you.
 But after asking questions and making suggestions, follow your doctor’s directions because they are the expert, not you.